bitsharescrude/XBITS-WHITE-PAPER/README.md

 vnc7 or XBITS account. once the amount is reached the asset will be created immediately by vnc7 and issued to XBITS for

-distribution, the account owner is now a lifetime member so users who commit will be given back approximately 50% of their
+distribution, users who commit will be given back approximately 50% of their

 donations in BTS (the money is drained from the fee pool) as a form of buyback on the market, also the remaining vesting